lizard-buzzard/persistent-token-rememberme-authentication/README.md

 ## Goals of the work ##
 The goals of the work were:
 * to have a code of the example based on __Spring Boot__ rapid application development platform;
-* to use a pure Spring __Annotation-based__ configuration for this task;
+* to use a pure Spring __Annotation-based__ configuration;
 * to use __Apache Maven__ as a project build automation tool;
 * to use __Tomcat as Embedded Web Server__ feature provided by Spring Boot using Maven;
 * to reach a transparency of '__remember me__' HttpSecurity configuration for __Persistent Token Approach__.

-The article ["Remember Me" in Spring Security Example](https://www.concretepage.com/spring/spring-security/remember-me-in-spring-security-example#database) inspired me, and its use-case and a database structure were taken as a starting point of the development.
+The article ["Remember Me" in Spring Security Example](https://www.concretepage.com/spring/spring-security/remember-me-in-spring-security-example#database) inspired me, and its use-case and a database structure were taken as a starting points of the development.

 ## Environement ##
 An environment, used for the development, includes: